 Let’s talk kitchen game plan because this is where we plan to make the biggest changes to the house.
 Our kitchen currently has two distinct sections to it.
 One side is the actual kitchen side and the other side is for storage and an entry/mudroom of sorts.
 It works for us for now, but we dream of a better use of this massive 24′ x 17′ space.
 So we plan to completely overhaul the kitchen and flip the two zones.
 So the current kitchen side, this side:

 Will become a mudroom and laundry space.
 We plan to move the kitchen entry door to where the window currently is, just to the left of the kitchen island above.
-Where the sink and cabinets are will become a built in mudroom closet.
-And the cabinet section behind the beam, where the stove and cabinets are, will end up a laundry nook (our laundry is currently housed “temporarily” in Colby’s office).
+Where the sink and cabinets are will become a built-in mudroom closet.
+The cabinet section behind the beam, where the stove and cabinets are, will end up in a laundry nook (our laundry is currently housed “temporarily” in Colby’s office).

 Then the other side of the kitchen will be an expanded, dream kitchen:

 This space will be entirely kitchen space.
 Just imagine wrap-around cabinetry starting on the left at the refrigerator, wrapping all the way around to just to the right of where the door currently sits.
 That closet will come out and an island (likely a different-sized one than the one we currently have) will be planted in the middle.
 The bench area will house cabinets, an apron sink, and the dishwasher under a set of huge windows overlooking the backyard.
 I’ve always dreamed of having a sink overlooking the backyard and made sure to work this spec in.
 The back wall will have an overly large gas range centered on the wall, think Viking range with a double oven (I told you…dream kitchen here).
 The wall where the refrigerator currently is will have deep builtins surrounding the refrigerator to serve as pantry storage.
 I’m also envisioning an island with a counter overhang for stools.